Discover the big disconnects in performance management today in the 2024 State of Performance Enablement report.

 6. Cross-Training Opportunities

 Successful, motivated employees want to expand their own skillset and knowledge base, sometimes for career advancement, but other times just from curiosity and desire to learn.
 Allowing employees to occasionally shadow another team member or receive training on different roles within the organization will help them feel engaged and better understand how the different moving parts throughout the company work together.
+Additionally, providing access to top knowledge base software can facilitate self-learning and empower employees to explore new topics and skills at their own pace.

 By encouraging a more widespread understanding of other components within the organization, companies can develop and maintain a more cohesive relationship between different departments.
 This cohesion can improve healthy lines of communication throughout the company and increase productivity along the way.